Decidability of the Elementary Theory of a Torsion-Free Hyperbolic Group: Decision algorithm for -sentences

 If going from the top to the bottom of the block-NTQ system, we do not obtain the case considered above or Cases 2, 3 and all the levels of the top block of $N_{n-1}$ and $N_n$ are the same, we consider the group $G_{corr}$ which was constructed for the induced fundamental sequence corresponding to the homomorphisms from $G$ going through $N_{n}$, and the fundamental sequence induced by $c^{(n)}$ for this group as we did on the second step when cases 2 and 3 were not applicable on all the levels of $c^{(2)}$.

-{\bf Case 2.} The top levels of $c^{n-1}$ and $c^{n-2},\ldots , c^{n-i}$ are the same, and the top levels of $c^{n-1}$ and $c^{n}$ are not the same.
-Then on some level $p$ of $c^{(n)}$ we can suppose that the image of $N_{n-i-1}^{n-i}$ is a proper quotient (or the fundamental sequence goes through another branch constructed on the previous step).
-Consider fundamental sequences $f_i$ for this quotient modulo the rigid subgroups and apply to them the procedure described on step 1 .
+{\bf Case 2.} The top levels of $c^{(n-1)}, c^{(n-2)},\ldots , c^{(n-i)}$ are the same, and the top levels of $c^{(n-1)}$ and $c^{(n)}$ are not the same.
+Then on the terminal level $p$ of the NTQ group for $c^{(n)}$ we can suppose that the image of $N_{n-i-1}^{n-i}$ is a proper quotient, or the fundamental sequence goes through another branch constructed on the previous step.
+Consider fundamental sequences $f_i$ induced by this quotient modulo its rigid subgroups (with non-refuced canonical groups of automorphisms corresponding to QH subgroups) and apply to them the procedure described on Step 1 .
 Consider only sequences with the top level different from $c^{(n-i-1)}$.
-Construct $N_n$ as a block-NTQ group with the top part being $c^{(n)}$ above level $p$ and the bottom part being the block-NTQ group corresponding to $f_i$.
+We construct $N_n$ as a block-NTQ group with the top part being the NTQ group for $c^{(n)}$ above level $p$ and the bottom part being the block-NTQ group corresponding to $f_i$.

 {\bf Case 3.} The top levels of $c^{(n-2)}$ and $c^{(n-1)}$ are not the same and the top levels of $c^{(n-1)}$ and $c^{(n)}$ are not the same.
-Then on some level $p$ of $c^{(n)}$ the image of $N_{n-2}^{n-1}$ is a proper quotient.
+Then on the terminal level $p$ of $c^{(n)}$ the image of $N_{n-2}^{n-1}$ is a proper quotient.
 Construct a block-NTQ group as in the previous case.

-In this way we continue the construction of the tree $T_{EA}(\Phi)$.
+In this way we continue the construction of the tree $T_{EA}(G)$.